-Think about it this way: if you have a car, you would want to be able to use that fuel efficiently, so you get more ‘bang for your buck’ so to speak.
-It’s the same with food, you want to maximize the absorption of vitamins, minerals, and other nutrients so you don’t have to be consuming mountains of food just to meet your daily requirements.
+Think of it this way: if you have a car, you would want to be able to use that fuel efficiently, so you get more ‘bang for your buck.

 This will be different for each person, as not everyone needs to take enzymes while they’re on a vegan diet.
-Enzymes are useful because they act as catalysts and can help people with impaired or weak digestive systems and those trying to heal from diseases.
+Enzymes are useful because they act as catalysts and can help people with impaired or weak digestive systems as well as those trying to heal from diseases.

 - Digestive symptoms – If you have any kind of frequent bloating, gas, stomach pain, acid reflux, you may benefit from taking digestive enzymes.
 Many of these symptoms fall under IBS or IBD, which digestive enzymes have been shown to be beneficial for improving symptoms.